KateR14/CLOSER_KR/basic-unit1.1/Data Management and FAIR.md

 ## Benefits of good data management

-- Improves efficiency of your research
+Good data management improves ...

+- Efficiency
   - Saves time by establishing robust documentation, stoarge and preservation processes
   - Reduces the risk of losing data and enhances lifespan of data
+  - Reduces the potential for research duplication

+- Quality and value of your data
+  - Enables other researchers to use your research and encourages cross-study research
   - Required to obtain funding and/or meet funding bodies' requirements
-- Enables other researchers to use your research and encourages cross-study research
-- Reduces the potential for research duplication
   - Improves accuracy and security of your data

 ::: notes
 MANTRA - https://mantra.ed.ac.uk/datamanagementplanning/